_0001 — How Memex Came to Be

 Memex does not generate cognition.

-Memex preserves the conditions required for cognition continuity across time.
+Memex preserves the continuity conditions required for cognition to survive interruption and remain operationally coherent across time.

 When you press Resume and the reasoning continues naturally,